MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-E-ONC-Health-IT-Certification-Program/section-170.580.md

 (3) *Records access.* In response to a notice of potential non-conformity or notice of non-conformity, a health IT developer shall make available to ONC and for sharing within HHS, with other federal departments, agencies, and offices, and with appropriate entities including, but not limited to, third-parties acting on behalf of ONC:

-(i) All records related to the development, testing, certification, implementation, maintenance and use of its certified health IT; and
+(i) All records related to the development, testing, certification, implementation, maintenance and use of its certified health IT;

-(ii) Any complaint records related to the certified health IT.
+(ii) Any complaint records related to the certified health IT;

+(iii) All records related to the Condition(s) and Maintenance of Certification requirements, including marketing and distribution records, communications, and contracts; and

+(iv) Any other relevant information.

-(c) *Corrective action plan and procedures.* (1) If ONC determines that certified health IT does not conform to requirements of the ONC Health IT Certification Program, ONC shall notify the health IT developer of its determination and require the health IT developer to submit a proposed corrective action plan.
+(c) *Corrective action plan and procedures*—(1) *Applicability.* If ONC determines that certified health IT or a health IT developer's action or practice does not conform to requirements of the ONC Health IT Certification Program, ONC shall notify the health IT developer of its determination and require the health IT developer to submit a proposed corrective action plan.

 (2) ONC shall provide direction to the health IT developer as to the required elements of the corrective action plan, which shall include such required elements as ONC determines necessary to comprehensively and expeditiously resolve the identified non-conformity(ies).
 The corrective action plan shall, in all cases, at a minimum include the following required elements: